Our organisation

 Prof. Dr. Claudia Kammann

-, Head of the Institute of Applied Ecology, Chair of Climate Impact Research on Special Crops
+Head of the Institute of Applied Ecology, Chair in Climate Impact Research on Special Crops

 Prof. Dr. Simone Loose

-Head of the Institute for Business Administration and Market Research
+Head of the Institute of Business Administration and Market Research

 Markus Del Monego